Belgium seeks public help in search for two Paris suspects

 Federal prosecutors said the same false identity of Soufiane Kayal was used to rent a house in the Belgian town of Auvelais that was searched on Nov.
 26.

-The other false identity card, for Samir Bouzid, was used four days after the attacks to transfer 750 euros (540 pound) at a Western Union office in Brussels to Hasna Aitboulahcen, who died in a police assault in St Denis on Nov.
+The other false identity card, for Samir Bouzid, was used four days after the attacks to transfer 750 euros ($817) at a Western Union office in Brussels to Hasna Aitboulahcen, who died in a police assault in St Denis on Nov.
 18.

 (Reporting By Philip Blenkinsop; editing by Robin Emmott)